UKRN-Open-Research/t3-preprints/notes.md

 > >     * Others won't hear you, but people standing close will
 > > * Private rooms
 > >   * Only those inside the room hear you
+> > * Interact with whiteboards/objects by pressing x
 > > * Technical issues
 > >   * Zoom backup/email?
 > > * Mute when not talking please